 About Hussainiwala Border, Firozpur

-The Hussainiwala border lies 11 km from Firozpur.
+The Hussainiwala border lies 11 km from Firozpur/ Ferozepur.
 The border is bordered by Hussainiwala village on one side and Pakistani village Ganda Singh Wala on another side.
 The Indian check post is just 100 meters from the zero point whereas Pakistan’s post is around 600 meter.
 (As Narrated by the BSF personnel at Bunker)

 The roads to reach the area are wide, clean and decorated with swaying golden wheat fields on each side.
 On the way, in evening you will only meet passing vehicles of army personnel and the travelers traveling to see the retreat.
 Before the border entrance, there is a huge Iron Bridge on River Sutlej which is closed on the Pakistan side.